Value Added Catalog of physical properties of more than 1.3 million galaxies from the DESI Survey: Spectral energy distribution fitting

 where:

 and

-where t is the time, $\rm \tau_{main}$ is the e-folding time of the main (old) stellar population, $\rm \tau_{burst}$ is the e-folding time of the burst (young) stellar population, and k is the amplitude of the second exponential which depends on the fraction of stars formed in the second burst versus the total stellar mass formed ($\rm f_{ySP}$).
+where t is the time since the onset of star formation, $\rm \tau_{main}$ is the e-folding time of the main (old) stellar population, $\rm \tau_{burst}$ is the e-folding time of the burst (young) stellar population, and k is the normalization constant which depends on the fraction of stars formed in the second burst versus the total stellar mass formed ($\rm f_{ySP}$).
 The SFH module is described in more detail in~\cite{Ciesla2015, Ciesla2017}.

-The effects of the choice of IMF, the SFH prescription, and the solar metallicity assumption on the main galaxy physical properties are discussed in Sec.~\ref{sec:DependenceofPhysProp}.
+The effects of the choice of IMF, the SFH prescription, and the solar metallicity assumption on the main galaxy physical properties are discussed in Sect.~\ref{sec:DependenceofPhysProp}.